 It’s not just about the size of the bed, though.
 You’ve got to consider the size of the TV and whether it will fit the bed.
 Measure the screen’s width and the depth of the TV – you don’t want your television performing a precarious balancing act at the end of your bed.
 Check the specifications before you order your bed.

 The bed is the centrepiece of a room, so you don’t just want any old design.
 Just because the bed has some novelty value doesn’t mean you don’t have to settle for poor design.
 You can choose a bed that has a lower footboard and go for the more contemporary look, or you can opt for one that features a higher footboard and creates a sense of grandeur about the room as well as a pleasant cocooned feel when you’re in bed.

 What about the material tool?
 Will leather work better with your room’s interior design, or would crushed velvet be more apt?
-Leather conveys a real sense of sophistication, crushed velvet projects glamour and fabric carries an elegant simplicity.
-Would you go for faux leather, which is more durable than real leather, or for authentic leather, which has more of a sheen as the leather ages.
+Leather conveys a real sense of sophistication, crushed velvet projects glamour, and fabric carries an elegant simplicity.
+Would you go for faux or authentic leather, which has more of a sheen as the leather ages?

 Then there’s the colour, of course.
 Brown is a versatile colour, and grey is a neutral one that gives the room a pared-back look.
 If you’re looking to offset the room more, black is the way to do it, and you’ll also create a sense of spaciousness at the same time.

-Size, design and storage are the main aspects to keep in mind when choosing your bed but don’t forget about the comfort factor, too.
+Size, design, and storage are the main aspects to remember when choosing your bed, but don’t forget about the comfort factor, too.
 If you want to ramp up the comfort factor, you can do so with an adjustable TV bed.
-We offer financing options on our beds so that if you really want to spoil yourself when buying your TV bed, we can make it more affordable for you.
-Now… which one would you like
+We offer financing options on our beds so that if you spoil yourself when buying your TV bed, we can make it more affordable.
+Now… which one would you like?